shafirpl/CompanionApp/Readme.md

 Similarly I use recipes that my mom sent me (with videos of how to prepare the food) and she uses kgs.
 However the meat shop I buy meat from uses lbs.
 So that is why I decided to add that conversion functionality to quickly convert between units.

-The CAD to BDT(Bangladesh Taka) functionality is not implemented as I am looking for a free api to get real time currency conversion that converts any unit to BDT (My plan was to use USD to BDT and then do some calculation based on USD to CAD rate to get CAD to BDT rate if I cannot find direct CAD to BDT rate but I also couldn't find any free api that converts USD to BDT as well)

-The Android folder contains the android app and the backend folder contains the node.js app that is hosted on a digital ocean droplet.
-I usually use a Samsung Galaxy s20 Plus, Lg G5 and an iPhone XS Max on daily basis, and plan to make a native iOS app and react based progressive web app in the future, so I decided to use the node.js app to sync the notes between devices.
-I could have used shared preference or sql lite database on android devices but in my testing the app was really fast to fetch the data from the backend, so I decided to keep it as it is.
+The Android folder contains the android app, the iOS folder contains the iOS app, the dekstop folder contains the SysTop desktop app  and the backend folder contains the node.js app that is hosted on a digital ocean droplet.
+I usually use a Samsung Galaxy s20 Plus, Lg G5 and an iPhone XS Max on daily basis, so I decided to use the node.js app to sync the notes, ip addresses as well as car maintenance records among all of my devices.

-In future I plan to include other functionalities such as remotely monitor my room temparauture using an arduino based room temparature and humidity sensor( I plan to use DHT22 sensor for this project), remotely lock/unlock my door using an arduino and servo motor and finally turn on/off my portable air conditioner remotely if the room temp is too hot again using an arudino based claw.